Leonana69/esp32-vision-offloading/README.md

 - [x] Make the above tasks done quickly.
 - [ ] Develop network application between ESP32 and edge server.
 - [ ] Improve the efficiency of the image streaming.

+For more information, please refer to the tutorial [here](tutorial.md).